Buying a vehicle

 Many car dealers in Barbados will handle the vehicle registration process for you.
 It may be a complimentary service or something they offer for an extra fee.
 There can be long wait times to get vehicles weighed and registered, so we strongly advise letting your dealer handle it for you if they offer to do so.

-In case you are thinking of importing a car into Barbados, please note that imported cars are subject to very high import duties and levies.
+If you are thinking of importing a car, please note that vehicles are subject to very high import duties and levies.
 Furthermore, only vehicles less than four years in age with an odometre reading not exceeding 50,000 km can be imported.
 [1]

-Please note you must have a valid domestic or foreign driving licence to drive on a public road in Barbados.
-If you have a foreign licence, you cannot use it in Barbados without a valid Visitor Driving Permit.
+You must have a valid domestic or foreign driving licence to drive on a public road in Barbados.
+If you are familiar with Visitor Driving Permits, please note they have been abolished effective October 15th, 2025 and are no longer required to drive in Barbados on a foreign licence.

 [1] Import duties, excise taxes and vehicle age/odometre limits do not apply to official diplomats importing their car.
 They also do not apply to Barbadian citizens returning to Barbados under the Barbados Network Programme and importing their car under the terms of that Programme if they have owned the vehicle for at least four years prior to importation.